fpjohnston/TECO-64/doc/glossary.md

 A bit-encoded flag, referenced via the ET command, that contains information about the user’s terminal terminal and specifies in what manner TECO should support it.

-**Text buffer**

-The main buffer used by TECO to hold the text to be edited.

-**Text buffer pointer**

-A pointer that marks the position within the edit buffer where TECO is currently ’at’.
-This pointer always points to positions between characters; it never points at a character.
-The current character is considred to be the character immediately to the right of the current position of the edit buffer pointer.

 **Then-clause**